infochimps-labs/data_science_fun_pack/README.md

 # Data Science Fun Pack

-Meta-repository of big data tools -- source and essential plugins for hadoop, pig, wukong, storm, kafka etc.
+A meta-repository of big data tools

 ### Justification

-This meta-repo will clone the essential components
+Here are the source code for the major pieces of a data science platform (hadoop, pig, wukong, storm, kafka, etc), and their essential plugins.

-Also, I hate figuring out what stupid `src/main/java/org/with/lots/of/dirs` or `java/src/main` or whatever.
-So there's a `browse` directory that links to the most-likely-to-be-interesting directory.
+Clone it so you have all the source at hand -- to track development, to steal ideas from, or because you're getting on an airplane in ten minutes.
+The `browse` directory links to the most-likely-to-be-interesting directory, so you don't spend time trying to figure out if it's `src/main/java/org/with/lots/of/dirs` or `java/src/main` or what.

 ### Things it doesn't do

-* We aren't trying to link to every tool in the space, but only to stuff we have found useful or promising.
+* It's not a link to every tool in the space -- only repos we've found useful or promising.
-* build everything from scratch.
+* It doesn't build everything from scratch, or have a complete set of dependencies.
 (Pull request encouraged!)

 ## Included